sarowarhosen03/rnext-doc/1.1/README.md

 ## What is Bable?

-Bable is a Javascript Transpiler.
-Its **Primary Role** is to translate modern Javascript code to the old version of javascript.
+Babel is a JavaScript compiler.
+Also, this is a transpiler.
+Babel can convert JavaScript ES6 syntax to ES5 syntax to ensure compatibility with all older browsers.
+For this, we use Bable.

 ## What is JSX